webcomics/dosage/doc/web/content/comics/SmackJeeves_TheNightSurfers.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>When the coastal city of Costa Nueva is threatened by sand creatures sent by a mysterious evil, four teenagers rise from tragedy to become heroes.
 They are The Night Surfers.
-Read it here at Smack Jeeves, or get even more content and the most recent updates at thenightsurfers.com!</td>
+Read it here at Smack Jeeves, or get even more content and the most recent updates at: http://thenightsurfers.com!
+If you have a few extra dollars and wanna help out, check out my Patreon profile: http://www.patreon.com/thenightsurfers</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://thenightsurfers.smackjeeves.com/comics/">http://thenightsurfers.smackjeeves.com/comics/</a></td>